What Is Strategic Procurement? (And How Do You Get There?)

 Did you know that on average, businesses waste 6,500 hours in extra labor annually on inefficient procurement processes?

 Strategic procurement happens when a business leverages its procurement process to gain deeper insights into the market, giving them a competitive edge.
-It's also understanding that procurement is NOT a one-off workflow that your business simply sets and forgets.
-And finally, it involves looking for ways to make procurement leaner.
+More so, it's about going beyond tactical procurement to design a system for sourcing that benefits your business's long-term objectives.
+You also need to understand that procurement is NOT a one-off workflow that your business simply sets and forgets.
+And finally, you should look for ways to make your procurement process leaner.

 How Is Strategic Procurement Different?